About this policy

 Most internet web browsers are pre-set to accept cookies to enable full use of websites that employ them.
 However, if you do not wish to receive any cookies on an internet web browser you may configure your browser to reject them or receive a warning when cookies are being used.
 In some instances, this may mean that you will not be able to use some or all of the services provided on our websites.
 However you may still be able to access information-only pages.

-If you have concerns or wish to make a complaint regarding the handling of your personal information by us please contact our Customer Advocate Office on 1300 361 911 or at email@example.com.
+If you have concerns or wish to make a complaint regarding the handling of your personal information by us, please contact our Customer Feedback Team on 1300 361 911 or at firstname.lastname@example.org.
 We will promptly investigate your complaint and notify you of the outcome.
-If you are still not satisfied with the outcome of your complaint you may in some cases refer your complaint to:

 PO Box 480